amercader/countybot_us/README.md

 # US Counties Bot

-A friendly Twitter bot built with [Munibot](https://github.com/amercader/munibot) that tweets imagery of US Counties and equivalent administrative units.
+A friendly Mastodon bot built with [Munibot](https://github.com/amercader/munibot) that posts imagery of US Counties and equivalent administrative units.

 ## Install and setup